CodersCampus/supportDocs/docs/item/LIVE_CODING_ESSENTIAL_SKILLS.md

 - Understanding processes that happen outside meetings (#hardcore)
 - Testing your tickets like a pro

 Welcome to live-coding!
 To help you hit the ground running, here are some key areas to focus on during Assignments 6-8.
 Mastering these fundamental skills will set you up for success and help you contribute effectively during live-coding sessions.
+Remember that IMITATION is your best friend.
+Use the Checkin meetings to imitate the best students in the room.
+The purpose of the meetings is to learn the EASY WAY.

 ## 1. Migrating to IntelliJ
 Switching to IntelliJ IDEA is a critical step in your development journey.
 IntelliJ offers powerful features and tools that streamline coding, debugging, and testing.